Joystream/helpdesk/roles/council-members/README.md

 The workflow will depend both on the [Reward Distribution](#reward-distribution) and the [Format](#format), and must be established beforehand.

 - For "Closed" formats, an Applier must present a bid why they should be assigned the given Bounty.
 This should include detailed terms, such as time needed, costs, etc. If approved, this makes the terms valid.
 - In some cases, it may make sense to break a Bounty up in to milestones, with partial rewards at each stage.
-This builds trust as the Council can see the progress being made, and the Assignee can get chunks of the reward along the way.
+These builds trust as the Council can see the progress being made, and the Assignee can get chunks of the reward along the way.
 - In other cases, the person may need some initial funding to get started.
 - For "Closed" formats, the specifics of the workflow could be part of the Applier's application for participation.